JannieI/canvas-workstation-V3/src/app/roadmap.md

         - add

     - Filters
+        - Show value range in fields: Select Total field in dropdown, then it shows that Total values ranges from say 0 to 100, and maybe even some stats like average...
+Only if usecase.
         - Add Selection Predicate
         - Add Pre and Post filter indicator: Pre is at start, then other transformations like Windows, and then Post.
-Serious power
+Serious power.